PTsolvers/gpu-workshop-JuliaCon23/README.md

 You can temporarily comment the rest of the code and run it to make sure that it works.

-> Note that we pass the logarithm of permeability  $K$ into both the forward and adjoint solvers.
+> :bulb: Note that we pass the logarithm of permeability  $K$ into both the forward and adjoint solvers.
 This is necessary since the permeability in the barrier is 6 orders of magnitude lower that that of the surrounding subsurface.
 This is characteristic for the Earth's crust.
 Using the logarithm of the permeability as the control variable makes the inversion procedure much more robust, and avoids accidentally making the permeability negative, with would result in instability.

-#### ✏️ Task 2: implementing objective function and its gradient
+### ✏️ Task 5: Implement objective function and its gradient

 We have two more new functions in the file [geothermal_2D_ps_inv.jl](scripts/geothermal_2D_ps_inv.jl), namely `loss` and `∇loss!`.
 "Loss" is just another name for the objective function (which is also often called the "cost function").
 It is obvious that in order to evaluate the loss function, one has to run the forward solver, and to evaluate the gradient, one needs to make the forward solve, followed by adjoint solve, and finally evaluate the gradient.
 Replace the `???` with corresponding calls to the forward and adjoint solvers, and finally call the gradient of the `residual_fluxes!` function.
 Look at the mathematical definition of the gradient $\mathrm{d}J/\mathrm{d}K$ to figure out how to initialize the parameters `R̄qx` and `R̄qy`.